Numerical efficiency of explicit time integrators for phase-field models: Methods

 in which the stability polynomial $R(\Delta t \lambda)$ is introduced.
 Explicit Runge-Kutta (RK) methods may always be written in the form \cref{eq:stability-polynomial}, with the only difference being the expression for $R$.
 In order for a method to be absolutely stable, i.e. errors introduced earlier do not grow exponentially, the bound\cite{LeVeque2007}

 has to be satisfied, which for the above test equation (assuming $\lambda < 0$ for notational simplicity) is the case for

-We also consider two strong positivity preserving (SSP) schemes, namely SSP(n)2 and SSP(10)4, which are respectively an n-stage scheme of order 2 and a 10-stage scheme of order 4.
+We also consider two strong positivity preserving (SSP) schemes, namely SSP(n)2 and SSP(10)4, which are respectively an n-stage scheme of order 2 and a 10-stage scheme of order 4, both of which are described in \cite{Ketcheson2008}.
 These schemes are efficient and accurate integrators for advective terms.
-The implementation is similar to the one given in \cite{Ketcheson2008} except that an explicit additional vector is used since fulfilling the storage assumption is quite difficult on GPUs.
-Following the cited work, we have the stability limits
+The implementation is effectively the one given in \cite{Ketcheson2008} except that an explicit additional vector is used since fulfilling the storage assumption is quite difficult on GPUs.
+For example, the SSP(n)2 scheme is written in pseudocode in \cref{alg:ssp2} with $q_3$ being introduced as an additional buffer to evade the problem of reading and writing to $q_1$ concurrently.
+CPU-focused codes may avoid this by computing $\rhs(q_1)$ in a layered fashion and writing back to $q_1$ as cells enter and exit the domain of dependence.
+Note that for the phase-field, the simplex constraint is applied to every stage of the solution and hence the stages evolve on the appropriate sub-manifold.
+The structure for the SSP(10)4 scheme is similar to the SSP(n)2 scheme and hence will not be repeated here.